 - No testing will be provided upon arrival at the airport!
 Travelers (returning residents and visitors) are not able to test upon arrival in Hawaii because this is a pre-travel testing program.

 - The Hawaii State Dept. of Agriculture paper form continues to be distributed to passengers during flights and is still required to be completed prior to arrival.

-Effective March 26th through at least November 30th Hawaii Governor David Ige is mandating all visitors arriving in the Hawaiian Islands to self-quarantine for 14 days.
-This means all passengers traveling to Hawaii (visitors and returning residents) must self-quarantine for 14 days following arrival.
+Effective March 26, 2020, and until further notice Hawaii Governor David Ige is mandating all visitors arriving in the Hawaiian Islands to self-quarantine for 5 days.
+This means all passengers traveling to Hawaii (visitors and returning residents) must self-quarantine for 5 days (number of required days changed on January 3, 2022) following arrival.

 - The new online Safe Travels application is now mandatory for all travelers.
 The application can be found by clicking here.

 - For more information, see our updated section about the new Safe Travels program.